 Chicago in the Year 2000 (CITY 2000) was a yearlong project documenting everyday life in Chicago.
 At the turn of the millennium, more than 200 photographers captured each Chicago neighborhood, producing half a million images using processes dating from the 19th century to the present day.
 The project culminated in a book and a cold-storage archive housed at University of Illinois at Chicago Richard M. Daley Library.

 Gary Comer successfully sails the Northwest Passage and returns ready to learn more about climate change.

 The Gary Comer Abrupt Climate Change Fellowship is established to support scientists studying the causes and consequences of abrupt changes in climate by funding post-docs, graduate students and technicians.
 From 2002 to 2007, the Fellowship supported climate research at 31 institutions.
 Mentors at each institution selected fellows and approved research projects.
 The program seeded special abrupt climate change fieldwork that focused primarily on Greenland, mountain glaciers and drylands and projects requiring fast-track funding.

-Revere Way community revitalization project developed more than 60 affordable, fine-quality homes for individuals and families in a transforming neighborhood.
-In addition, the project created a home-improvement program for existing homeowners and job opportunities for neighborhood residents through construction apprenticeships and ongoing building efforts.
+Revere Way community revitalization project develops more than 60 affordable, fine-quality homes for individuals and families in a transforming neighborhood.
+The project creates a home-improvement program for existing homeowners and job opportunities for neighborhood residents through construction apprenticeships and ongoing building efforts.